 Speaking of bundles, let’s not forget that Disney owns a majority share of one of the biggest sports broadcasting brands: ESPN.
 So, the astute executives at Disney have decided that you need a reward if you go all-in with a triple play of the company’s streaming services.
 The combination of the three packages isn’t pricey on its own.
 But if you sign up for Disney+, ESPN+, and Hulu, you can save $5 a month on these services’ separate costs.
-All three will currently run you just $13 per month, though, like the standalone subscription, Disney plans to increase the price to $14 come March.
+All three will currently run you just $14 per month.

 That said, if you need Disney content for your children and then sports or more mature content for adults, this bundle is a valuable deal.
 You will have the chance to access all of the services at a discounted price, all through one single interface.

 If you aren’t interested in paying for the Disney+ service, but you are a Verizon customer, you could be in luck.
-All current and new Verizon users with unlimited data plans have the opportunity to get a year’s worth of Disney+ entirely free.
+All current and new Verizon users with unlimited data plans have the opportunity to get six months’ worth of Disney+ entirely free.
 Fios and 5G broadband users are also eligible for this free year.
-When the year ends, though, the deal is up.
+When the six months end, though, the deal is up.
 Disney+ will start charging users the regular subscription costs, so be sure to unsubscribe if you’re uninterested in the service or if it doesn’t fit your budget.
 You may find, though, that the service is well worth the price.

 If you sign up before the end of May, you can get the Disney+, Hulu, and ESPN bundle included in your plan for free, so don’t miss out if that sounds appealing to you.